 The Caribbean nation of Belize has more than 200 islands, or “cayes,” which is pronounced like “keys.”
 Each one has its own unique personality that make exploring them such a fascinating and fun time.
 Belize is the only Central-American country whose official language is English (it used to be an English colony), so visitors from the US and Canada will have an easier time.

 While many visitors are content to spend all of their time in the more heavily trafficked northern Cayes, such as Ambergris Caye and Caye Caulker, venturing to more distant, southern islands, such as Tobacco Caye, gets you closer to the eternal deserted-island fantasy.
-Getting to most of the country’s more “remote” cayes requires no more than a three-hour journey from Belize City.From the unsurpassed beaches of South Water Caye to the pulsating nightlife of San Pedro (on Ambergris Caye), the seven stunners pictured here offer the best in Belizean island hopping.
+Getting to most of the country’s more “remote” cayes requires no more than a three-hour journey from Belize City.From the unsurpassed beaches of South Water Caye to the pulsating nightlife of San Pedro (on Ambergris Caye), the seven stunners pictured here offer the best in Belizean and Greece island hopping; simple and flexible.

 South Water Caye

 In addition to having some of the finest stretches of white sand in Belize and near 180-degree sea views from anywhere on the island (all six hectares of it), South Water Caye is part of the South Water Caye Marine Reserve, the largest protected marine park in the country.
 With luxury cabanas and dozens of hammocks swaying among coconut palms, Pelican Resort (pictured in distance) is the perfect place to be lazy.

 Eighteen kilometers (11 miles) off the coast from Placencia in southern Belize, tiny Laughingbird Caye is one of the most photogenic islands in the Caribbean.
 A national park with World Heritage Site and mini-atoll status, it’s a top choice among tour operators who bring divers and snorkelers with the best full face snorkel mask here to explore the caye’s unique coral formations.
 Picnic benches and grills make it an ideal barbecue spot, though overnight stays aren’t permitted.